apache/couchdb/src/docs/src/config/csrt.rst

         RPC Workers handling internal CouchDB requests.
-This is predominantly induced by HTTP requests, but any internall systems flowing through `fabric_rpc` will be picked up as well, such as internal/external replication and anythingg that needs to load a document through the quorum system.
+This is predominantly induced by HTTP requests, but any internall systems flowing through `fabric_rpc` will be picked up as well, such as internal/external replication and anything that needs to load a document through the quorum system.

         Enable the matcher::